 The middle of your body is where you’re carrying most of your weight.
 Thus, your pelvis tends to sink into your mattress farther than your upper and lower extremities.
 This can cause the lumbar section of your back to fall out of its neutral position.
 Your hips may sit too low, resulting in unnecessary pressure on the discs, muscles and nerves in your back.

 You can reduce the pressure in your lower back by:

 - sleeping on a firmer mattress type.
-A mattress that is too soft (we’re looking at you, pillow top mattresses!) will often exacerbate lower back pain, as your pelvis will not get proper support.
+A mattress that is too soft (we’re looking at you, pillow top mattresses!) will often make lower back pain worse, as your pelvis will not get proper support.
 A new mattress is expensive of course, so we recommend that you first experiment with the pillow solution above.
 If that improves your sleep, you can make some reasonable assumptions about the benefits of a new mattress.

 For most stomach sleepers, going sans pillow probably doesn’t feel right.
 If not, you’ll want to try a thinner, low loft pillow type.
 More specifically, you’re best off with an adjustable pillow that allows its fill to be added or removed via a zippered opening.
 This will allow you to fine tune it to your preferences so that it’s not too thin or too thick.